Centennial Quilt – Nearly Two Years in the Making – Revealed and Dedicated

 Nearly two years in the making, students, faculty and staff saw the finished EMS Centennial quilt at a chapel service on September 12, 2019, and shared in a prayer of dedication and blessing.

-The 80” X 100” quilt was created as part of the school’s centennial celebration during the academic year 2017-2018.
+The quilt, 90 inches wide by 102 inches long, was created as part of the school’s centennial celebration during the academic year 2017-2018.
 EMS families donated 100 scraps of fabric in shades of blue for the project.
 The scrapes were pieced together with the EMS logo (updated in 2019) as the center design.
 Paul Lehman, head of school, joined in the fun, cutting up an old shirt for one of the squares.
 Several scraps of fabric came from overseas.
 Other material came from feedsack clothing worn by EMS students many years ago.